 On Tuesday, June 5, 2018, iconic American fashion designer Kate Spade was found dead inside her Park Avenue apartment.
 Law enforcement officials announced the cause of death was an apparent suicide, and a note was found at the scene of the Manhattan apartment.
 While the deaths of public figures strike a chord across the country no matter the name, Spade’s death cuts especially deep when you consider that the fashion designer was only 55 years old with so much ahead of her.

 In memoriam of the fashion designer Kate Spade, we’ve pulled together five things you didn’t know about the woman who didn’t have a lick of design experience before imagining what would become her iconic handbags and totes in the early 1990s (really).

 Before the Kate Spade brand was synonymous with socialites everywhere, the designer known for statement earrings, shoulder bags, makeup bags, phone cases, eyewear, and even smartly-designed diaper bags was simply Katherine Noel Brosnahan.

 As Racked reported, the designer was encouraged by her then-boyfriend, now-husband Andy Spade to pursue her dream.
 Trying to find the right name, Brosnahan apparently went through multiple options before simply landing on Kate Spade, a mash-up of her name and Andy’s.
 She officially became Kate Spade in 1994 when the couple married.
 She also became the sister-in-law of Andy’s brother, comedian David Spade.

-2. She had a Midwestern upbringing that led her to the big city.
+2. She had a Midwestern Upbringing that Led Her to New York

 It might be easy to assume that the well-known designer was born and bred in the land of glitz and glamour based on her reputation, but it’s not the case.
 She was born in Kansas City, Missouri, and attended Arizona State University, graduating with a degree in journalism.